 The perennial plant puts on a never-ending show of radiant flowers from early spring to fall.
 The plume flowers grow atop a crown of foliage in large dense clusters.

 They range in colors such as red, orange, mauve, magenta, apricot, and pink.

-The spectacular rosy plumes of the flamingo colored flower are distinctive and attract hummingbirds for pollinator gardens.
+The spectacular rosy plumes of the flamingo-colored flower are distinctive and attract hummingbirds to pollinator gardens.
 The flowers are slightly fragrant and mostly sterile.